Gross Profit vs. Net Income

 Why Gross Profit & Net Income Are Important

-Both gross profit and net income are critical numerical values for every business since they serve as the make-or-break selling point for any investor, bank, and loan out there and are necessary when filing taxes.
+Gross and net profit are critical numerical values for every business since they serve as the make-or-break selling point for any investor, bank, and loan out there and are necessary when filing taxes.
 They also help monitor whether you're making or losing more money.

 And while you might be tempted to use these terms interchangeably, it’s important to distinguish between them as it provides insights into various aspects of a company's operations, profitability, and overall financial success.

-In this article, we'll delve into the nuances of gross profit and net income, exploring their definitions, differences, and applications in the finance and business realm.
+In this article, we'll delve into the nuances of gross profit and net profit, exploring their definitions, differences, and applications in the finance and business realm.

-To understand gross profit and net income, we must go more in-depth about revenue.
+To fully understand gross profit and net profit, we must go more in-depth about revenue and the cost of goods sold.

 Revenue is the total money made from sales over a certain period, including physical products, digital wares, services, and anything else a customer might buy from a company.
 It's also known as net sales